OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/service-bus-messaging/service-bus-java-how-to-use-queues.md

         {
             System.out.println("Finishing up - no more messages.");
             break;
-            // Added toohandle no more messages.
+            // Added to handle no more messages.
-            // Could instead wait for more messages toobe added.
+            // Could instead wait for more messages to be added.
         }
     }
 }